 Each patch should make one logical change.
 Please follow the existing stylistic conventions: wrap code to 76 columns when possible.
-Avoid tabbing, use four blank spaces instead.
-Before you put time into a nontrivial patch, it is worth discussing it on the mailing list or privately by email.
+Avoid tabs, use four space characters instead.
+Before you put time into a non-trivial patch, it is worth discussing it privately by email.

 Many people have contributed in different ways to the sqlmap development.
 You can be the next!

 sqlmap is the result of numerous hours of passionated work from a small team of computer security enthusiasts.
-If you appreciated our work and you want to see sqlmap kept being developed, please consider making a donation to our efforts via PayPal to
+If you appreciated our work and you want to see sqlmap kept being developed, please consider making a donation or sponsor our efforts via Sponsor page or via PayPal to

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License v2.0 for more details at http://www.gnu.org/licenses/gpl-2.0.html.